Facts and Figures About Migration to Italy

 In 2015, Italy was second to Germany for the highest number of refugees seeking asylum, with 122,960 applicants.

 The overwhelming majority of immigrants to Italy are men ages 18 to 34.
-In 2016, 85,570 men within this age range migrated to Italy, comprising 70 percent of migrants to Italy that year.
+In 2016, 85,570 men within this age range migrated to Italy, comprising 70% of migrants to Italy that year.
 This group of migrants largely included migrant workers who sent remittances to their families in their home countries.

 In 2017, the Minister of the Interior, Marco Minniti, issued a decree that enforced stringent guidelines on the rights of asylum seekers in Italy.
 First, migrants who were denied asylum in Italy would lose their right to appeal the decision.
 Second, the process for seeking asylum was modified so that it would be a summary proceeding instead of a full chamber proceeding.
 In this case, the judge would no longer hear the asylum seeker’s interview before granting or denying asylum.

-This information about migration to Italy demonstrate how a developed country may choose to respond to an ongoing refugee crisis.
+This information about migration to Italy demonstrates how a developed country may choose to respond to an ongoing refugee crisis.
 While the Italian government has made substantial efforts to repatriate migrants, projects such as Mare Nostrum have had a positive impact by saving thousands of asylum seekers in the Mediterranean Sea.
 Considering their proximity to northern Africa, the Middle East and Eastern Europe, the Italian government must decide whether it is their responsibility to assist refugees who are escaping the internal crisis.

 – Christiana Lano